 - More spice: Add some mustard to the sauce for more kick.

-Did you make this recipe?
-Tag #byandreajanssen via Instagram.
-I enjoy seeing what your creation looks like.
-Video recipes can be found on my YouTube channel.
-And don't forget to save the recipes on Pinterest so you can easily find them next time!
+- And don't forget to save the recipes on Pinterest, so you can easily find them again next time!

 Ingredients

-- 4 bratwurst beef
+- 4 bratwurst, beef

 - 1 tablespoon butter

-- 2 tablespoons oil
+- 2 tablespoons sunflower oil

-- 2 red onions sliced
+- 2 red onions, sliced

-- 1 clove garlic minced
+- 1 clove garlic, minced

 - 1 tablespoon all-purpose flour

-- 1â…“ cups white beer
+- 1⅓ cups white beer

 - 1 tablespoon sugar

-- salt and pepper at taste
+- salt and pepper, at taste

-- parsley garnish, finely chopped, optional
+- Fresh Parsley, garnish, finely chopped, optional

 Instructions